peitsan/1d-magnetic-field-slam/README.md

 ## Running experiment examples

-In the `runSLAM.m` file it is possible to choose which of the four data sets to run in the variable `indDataSet` on line 41.
+In the `runDemo.m` file it is possible to choose which of the four data sets to run in the variable `indDataSet` on line 41.

 ## License